 - It’s concise.
 As a microblogging social media platform, Twitter limits your tweets to a character count of 280—forcing you to stay succinct.

 - It’s efficient.
 As a result, when scrolling your Twitter feed, you can consume highlights and headlines for a wide range of issues in a short period.

 - It’s instantaneous.
 Twitter gives you near-instant updates on news and information you need to know.

-If you’re just starting out on Twitter, be sure to follow influential people in your industry—both as a source of social media inspiration, and as a way to stay engaged with people that are tweeting about the issues that are important to you and your audience.
+If you’re just starting out on Twitter, be sure to follow influential people in your industry—both as a source of social media inspiration and as a way to stay engaged with people that share content about the issues that are important to you and your audience.

 - You’re able to make high-quality content.
 Your production, titles, video quality, and lighting should all look clean and professional.

 - You have something to say.
-YouTube videos are a great opportunity to convey authority, but be sure your content is interesting (and that it follows ethics rules and guidelines).
+Videos are a great opportunity to convey authority, but be sure your content is interesting (and that it follows ethics rules and guidelines).